AP Was There: Armistice brings World War I to an end

-At 11 a.m. on the 11th day of the 11th month of 2018, scores of world leaders are gathering in Paris to mark 100 years since the armistice that ended World War I entered into force, and to celebrate peace.
+At 11 a.m. on the 11th day of the 11th month of 2018, dozens of world leaders gathered in Paris to mark 100 years since the armistice that ended World War I entered into force, and to celebrate peace.

 They represent countries that stood on opposite sides of the 1918 front line.
-As the French and American presidents join the German chancellor, Sunday’s ceremonies will highlight the reconciliation that has been achieved since those dark days of brutal fighting.
+As the French and American presidents joined the German chancellor, Sunday’s ceremonies highlighted the reconciliation that has been achieved since those dark days of brutal fighting.

 Here is a series of stories that The Associated Press published on Nov.
 11, 1918, from Washington and from reporters embedded with American soldiers in France.